-Whether it’s used for an accent wall, an unexpected ceiling feature or a unique backsplash, our wall panels are perfect for covering a variety of creative surfaces.
+Whether it’s used for an accent wall, an unexpected ceiling feature or a unique backsplash, our wall panels are perfect for adding that “wood look” to a variety of creative surfaces.
 Reclaimed wood wall paneling brings a timeless, rustic appearance to your home decor, and has the added benefit of a unique backstory.
 This real wood is full of character with nail holes, dents, and knot holes that make it stand out from other options.
-And the easy installation makes it a painless decision for your next diy project!
+And the easy installation makes it a painless decision for your next DIY project!
 We have a variety of wood wall paneling options to choose from.
 Check out the real wood varieties below to find one that fits your interior design style.

 Reclaimed Oak Paneling

 Oak wall panels are versatile with warm, inviting wood grain patterns that make them an instant home decor classic.
 Oak is prized for its durability and is one of the ‘cornerstone’ woods in North America and world-wide.
 The oak collection features prefinished original rustic, brushed and smooth surfaced wall panels.
 Use our white washed product as a feature wall in your living room, or create a barn wood wall with our rustic wood product.
 No matter what the style, oak wall panels are sure to complement your interior design.

 Reach out with any questions about our reclaimed wood planks for walls, or request a catalog for more information.